-There is no place quite like it, and although I have not travelled everywhere it is definitely a place I see myself coming back to many times in the future.
-Trinidad and Tobago (the latter I have yet to visit and I’m hoping my third trip will find me on its shores) is like no other.
-The first time I came to the little shoe shaped island was to visit my best friend and her family over the Christmas holiday in 2013.
-I landed in the evening and marvelled at the view out my window; the dark island and the black sea brought out the colours of the city and town lights, they had a golden green glow to them reminding me of emeralds.
+There is no place quite like it, and although I have not traveled everywhere it is definitely a place I see myself coming back to many times in the future.
+Trinidad and Tobago (the latter I have yet to visit and I’m hoping my third trip will find me on its shores) are like no other.
+The first time I came to the little shoe-shaped island was to visit my best friend and her family over the Christmas holiday in 2013.
+I landed in the evening and marveled at the view out my window; the dark island and the black sea brought out the colors of the city and town lights, they had a golden-green glow to them reminding me of emeralds.
 This time it was about the same, except that I arrived before sunrise.
 The island gleamed just the same.

 I moved very quickly through customs, the only thing that took a bit of time was baggage claim.
 The doors opened to let me out and I had a squealy reunion with my best friend whom I haven’t seen for a year.
 She had come with her brother and they insisted I start my trip with Doubles for breakfast – I couldn’t have agreed more.